 You might face a hard time convincing him to go to therapy or a good start might be trying my marriage assessment quiz.

 Reassure him and help him move past the stigma of mental illness.
 Promise him that you’d be supportive if he agrees to go through this.
-Understand that it won’t be easy for him to admit that he’s got these issues and needs help for it.
+Understand that it won’t be easy for him to admit that he’s got these issues and needs help.
 Don’t ask him any questions about his sessions if and when he goes to therapy.
 Let him get there at his own pace

 It’s understandably hard dealing with an angry partner.
-But, don’t imagine the worst and blame yourself for his actions.
+But, don’t imagine the worst and blame yourself for their actions.
 Getting to the bottom of the sources of his temper issues and dealing with them carefully can and will change the dynamic of your married life.